elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

   {% include image.html file="beacon-api.JPG" inline=true caption="Figure 1.
 Beacon API functionality ([Source](https://docs.genomebeacons.org/implementations-options/))" alt="Beacon API" max-width="30em"%}

 * {% tool "beacon-ri" %}: an out-of-the-box example implementation of the Beacon v2 protocol.
 It is an open-source toolkit based on Python programming language and consists of tools for loading metadata, e.g. phenotypic data, from a CSV file and genomic variants from a VCF file into a MongoDB database.
 It also features the Beacon query engine (REST API) and comes bundled with an example dataset (CINECA synthetic cohort EUROPE UK1) comprising synthetic data.
+You can find the GitHub Repository for Beacon v2 [here](https://github.com/EGA-archive/beacon2-ri-tools-v2).

   {% include image.html file="beacon-ri.JPG" inline=true caption="Figure 2.
 Beacon RI functionality. ([Source](https://docs.genomebeacons.org/implementations-options/))" alt="Beacon RI" max-width="30em" %}

-Documentation for B2RI: https://b2ri-documentation.readthedocs.io/en/latest/
-GitHub Repository for Beacon v2: https://github.com/EGA-archive/beacon2-ri-tools-v2

 Building on B2RI, the {% tool "b4omop" %} software allows for the integration of a Beacon onto any OMOP Common Data Model (CDM) database.
 This enables organizations using the OMOP CDM to leverage the Beacon framework for querying and sharing genomic and phenotypic data.